arnaudin/personal-homepage-v2-material/_posts/2015-01-06-autodesk-flow-design.markdown

 **National Youth Science Day**
 {: .mdl-color-text--grey-600}

 As a testament to the ease of use, elementary school students around the country were introduced to Flow Design on [National Youth Science Day](http://academy.autodesk.com/4h), as part of a rocket building activity.
-This photo is from an event I volunteered at in San Rafael, California.
-The kids required no explanation!
+I volunteered at one of these events in California, and was unbelievably excited to find that the learners required no explanation to simulate their rockets!

 ![Flow Design at National Youth Science Day]({{ site.url }}/img/post-flowdesign-nysd.jpg) {: .post-fullwidth-image}